 Check the cxfs_client log file for errors.

-Restart cxfs_client as described in "Start/Stop cxfs_client for Linux" on page 44 and watch the cxfs_client log file for errors.
+Restart cxfs_client as described in "Start/Stop cxfs_client for Linux" on page 45 and watch the cxfs_client log file for errors.

-To be sure that cxfs_client is configured to start up on boot, view the chkconfig output, which should appear similar to the following:
+To be sure that cxfs_client is configured to start up on boot, to the following: